Angelina Terlizzi: Conservation in Action

 What kinds of environmental or conservation activities have you been involved with at the University of Arizona?

-My experience with this organization has helped me connect my interest in marine science with my passion for community education.
-It has strengthened my communication skills, deepened my understanding of conservation issues, and given me the chance to inspire younger generations to care about the ocean and feel empowered to make a difference.
+Doing this outreach work has deepened my understanding of conservation issues and given me the chance to inspire younger generations to care about the ocean and feel empowered to make a difference.

 What’s the most interesting project or class you’ve worked on related to the environment?